nilsreiter/raspi-rest/README.md

 If nothing happens, the LED matrix shows the time (can also be turned off entirely).
 In addition, the LED matrix is set as a notification service from home assistant, using [this integration](https://www.home-assistant.io/integrations/notify.rest/).

+To add the LED matrix as a notification target:

 ```yaml
 notify: